FOR PART 1 OF BALLADEER’S BLOG’S EXAMINATION OF MARVEL’S SUPERHEROINE MANTIS CLICK HERE

-Since then Dormammu had clashed with Dr Strange a few more times, usually tricking Strange into entering his dimension so he could kill him since he was forbidden to enter Earth’s dimension.
-The most recent attempt was thwarted when Dr Strange’s teammates in the Defenders entered Dormammu’s realm to save him.
+Since then Dormammu had clashed with Dr Strange a few more times, often tricking Strange into entering his dimension so he could kill him since he was forbidden to enter Earth’s dimension.
+The most recent attempt was thwarted when Dr Strange’s teammates in the Defenders saved him from Dormammu.

 Dormammu has rescued Loki from certain destruction after he was blinded by Thor in their most recent battle.
 Dormammu proposes an alliance with the sightless Loki.
 He will restore his eyesight if Loki helps him mislead the Defenders into assembling the scattered pieces of an ancient relic called the Evil Eye of Avalon (from a Fantastic Four adventure) then that relic can be used to enable Dormammu to kill Dr Strange and the Defenders and enable Loki to kill Thor and the Avengers.

 The pair of deities agree to proceed with this plan when Loki extracts the guarantee that the entire Earth will be destroyed as well. +++